glotzerlab/row/doc/src/guide/tutorial/group.md

 So far, this tutorial has demonstrated small toy examples.
 In practice, any workflow that you need to execute on a cluster likely has hundreds or thousands of directories - each with different parameters.
-You could try to encode these parameters into the directory names, but *please don't*.
-This quickly becomes unmanageable.
+You could try to encode these parameters into the directory names, but *please don't* - it quickly becomes unmanageable.
 Instead, you should include a [JSON](https://www.json.org) file in each directory that identifies its **value**.